Unboxed-Software/solana-course/content/serialize-instruction-data.md

 You can include multiple instructions in a single transaction.
 The Solana runtime will process these instructions in order and atomically.
 In other words, if every instruction succeeds then the transaction as a whole will be successful, but if a single instruction fails then the entire transaction will fail immediately with no side-effects.

-A note on the account array and optimization:

-It is not just an array of the accounts’ public keys.
+The account array is not just an array of the accounts’ public keys.
 Each object in the array includes the account’s public key, whether or not it is a signer on the transaction, and whether or not it is writable.
 Including whether or not an account is writable during the execution of an instruction allows the runtime to facilitate parallel processing of smart contracts.
 Because you must define which accounts are read-only and which you will write to, the runtime can determine which transactions are non-overlapping or read-only and allow them to execute concurrently.
 To learn more about the Solana’s runtime, check out this [blog post](https://solana.com/news/sealevel---parallel-processing-thousands-of-smart-contracts).

 ### Instruction Data